 Regular exercise is the best thing we can do for ourselves.
-Here are 14 rules to actively live by.
+Here are some rules to actively live by.

 According to Donald M. Vickery, MD, author of Live Young, Think Young, Be Young … At Any Age, “We need to become more aware of how sedentary we have become and how that is affecting us.”
 Adaptation to disuse is relentless, he adds.
 “It undermines our stamina and strength, and it makes us feel stiff and sluggish.
 Our body is designed to be active every day; we feel better when we are active.”

 And the simple rewards of it all.
 Vickery goes on to explain, “When we use our muscles or exercise our heart and lungs or stretch, it feels so good afterward.
 It is simply the best thing we can do for ourselves.”
 So think active, says the good doctor.

 2. Use a strategy, rather than an exercise prescription, to become more active.

 There are many different exercise prescriptions for losing weight, building muscle, improving your 10K run time and so on.
 We’re not endorsing any specific program but rather a strategy for life that leads to a new way of thinking about using your body and being active.
 The strategy is based on this set of rules.
 It is about self-managing how you use your body, using it more and in different ways and focusing on the positive effects.
 A specific exercise program can be part of your strategy, but that is not the primary focus.

 3. Have long-term goals for both health and fitness.